-In summary, this section shows that assimilation of MOPITT CO retrievals improves analysis fit and forecast skill when compared to MOPITT as well as when compared to the independent (not assimilated) IASI and MOZAIC observations.
-It 2 shows that: (i) the CPSR experiment improves the skill when compared to assimilation of raw retrievals (VMRR and 3 4 L10VMRR) because the phase space transformation reduces the phase space observation errors, and (ii) the CPSR and QOR experiments yield similar results because they account for the observation error cross-covariance contribution in the same way 5 6 (the diagonalization transform) and because the linearly dependent portion of the transformed retrievals do not contribute to 7 the analysis increment (explicitly with CPSRs and implicitly through the assimilation algorithm for compressed OORs).
-It also shows that the CPSR experiment did not improve the skill in the lower troposphere near the surface because: (i) MOPITT CO 8 profiles with sufficient DOFS to resolve the lower tropospheric CO signal are relatively rare (for this domain and study period), 10 and (ii) an analysis of the impact of the CPSR compression and diagonalization transforms shows that the upper tropospheric CO signal dominates the MOPITT CO sensitivities.
+In summary, this section shows that assimilation of MO-PITT CO retrievals improves analysis fit and forecast skill when compared to MOPITT as well as when compared to the independent (not assimilated) IASI and MOZAIC observations.
+It shows that (i) the CPSR experiment improves the skill when compared to assimilation of raw retrievals (VMRR and L10VMRR) because the phase space transformation reduces the phase space observation errors, and (ii) the CPSR and QOR experiments yield similar results because they account for the observation error cross-covariance contribution in the same way (the diagonalization transform) and because the linearly dependent portion of the transformed retrievals does not contribute to the analysis increment (explicitly with CPSRs and implicitly through the assimilation algorithm for compressed QORs).
+It also shows that the CPSR experiment did not improve the skill in the lower troposphere near the surface because (i) MOPITT CO profiles with sufficient DOFS to resolve the lower tropospheric CO signal are relatively rare (for this domain and study period), and (ii) an analysis of the impact of the CPSR compression and diagonalization transforms shows that the upper tropospheric CO signal dominates the MOPITT CO sensitivities.
 Finally, this section shows that in the upper troposphere assimilation of biased MOPITT observations introduced analysis and forecast error relative to the IASI observations.
-12

-13 5.2 Assimilation of Truncated Retrieval Profiles
+5.2 Assimilation of truncated retrieval profiles

-In this section, we test two methods for assimilating truncated retrieval profiles: (i) assimilate L10VMRR retrievals after 14 discarding the biased retrievals (the L10VMRR-RJ3 experiment where the RJ3 indicates that we do not assimilate retrievals 15 above 300 hPa - the upper three levels of the MOPITT CO retrieval profile) and (ii) assimilate CPSRs with the extension to 16 17 truncated retrieval profiles as described in Section 4.3 (the CPSR-RJ3 experiment).
-The L10VMRR-RJ3 experiment is 18 included only for comparison purposes.
-If the L10VMRR-RJ3 and CPSR-RJ3 experiments give similar results then the CPSR-19 RJ3 approach is preferred because it is computationally less expensive, removes linear dependencies, and accounts for the 20 observation error covariance.
+In this section, we test two methods for assimilating truncated retrieval profiles: (i) assimilating L10VMRR retrievals after discarding the biased retrievals (the L10VMRR-RJ3 experiment where the RJ3 indicates that we do not assimilate retrievals above 300 hPa - the upper three levels of the MO-PITT CO retrieval profile) and (ii) assimilating CPSRs with the extension to truncated retrieval profiles as described in Sect.
+4.3 (the CPSR-RJ3 experiment).
+The L10VMRR-RJ3 experiment is included only for comparison purposes.
+If the L10VMRR-RJ3 and CPSR-RJ3 experiments give similar re-